mmontalbo/grim_rust/grim_analysis/retail_capture/rust_shim/README.md

 On startup you should see log lines that look like `[grim-rust-shim] engine=retail vm_id=lua32 seq=123 ts=456 event=push_cclosure name=lua_pushCclosure func=0xf7e31234`
-in compact mode, or the verbose form with symbol/module fields if `GRIM_SHIM_VERBOSE_FIELDS=1` is set.
-Each line is a direct observation of the engine pushing a C closure into Lua.
+with symbol/module fields included when discoverable.
 Each line is a direct observation of the engine pushing a C closure into Lua.